 - As a parent it means being aware of the risks associated with underage drinking and setting an example of moderation.

 On the other hand, heavy drinking (more than 4 drinks on any day or 14 per week) is associated with increased risk of a range of health and social harms, including damage to your internal organs, accidents and injuries, and difficulties in functioning positively in family, work and community life.
 Liver damage is strongly associated with long-term heavy drinking and may culminate in cirrhosis.
-Scientific studies have shown that such a consumption is associated with an increased risk of certain cancers, some cardiovascular conditions, alcohol use disorders, and liver disease.
-An individual’s risk for a given disease is also influenced by their family history of disease, current health status, nutrition, and lifestyle and environmental factors.
+Scientific studies have shown as well that such an heavy consumption is associated with an increased risk of certain cancers, some cardiovascular conditions and alcohol use disorders.
+An individual’s risk for a given disease is also influenced by their family history of disease, genetics, current health status, nutrition, and lifestyle and environmental factors.